asyncapi/website/pages/docs/migration/migrating-to-v3.md

 In v2, the information about which schema the payload is defined with is located under the message object and not directly associated with the schema itself.
 This makes reusability impossible because the two pieces of information are not directly associated with each other.

 So in v3, we add [a multi-format schema object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#multiFormatSchemaObject), encapsulating this information together.
-That means that if you anywhere use `schemaFormat`, you have to change the schema like below.
+This means that if you anywhere use `schemaFormat`, you have to change the schema like below:

 ```yml